 Interoperability with Citrix SD-WAN WAN optimization

 Citrix SD-WAN WAN optimization (WANOP) offers cross-session tokenized compression (data deduplication), including URL-based video caching.
 WANOP provides significant bandwidth reduction.
 This occurs if two or more people at the office location watch the same client-fetched video, or transfer or print significant portions of the same file or document.
 Furthermore, by running the processes for ICA data reduction and print job compression on the branch office appliance, WANOP offers VDA server CPU offload and enables higher Citrix Virtual Apps and Desktops server scalability.

-When TCP is used as the data transport protocol, Citrix WANOP supports the optimizations described in the previous paragraph.
-When using Citrix WANOP on network connections, choose TCP and disable EDT.
+When using the WANOP feature of Citrix SD-WAN, there is no need to disable Adaptive Transport.
+WANOP will automatically put the HDX session into TCP data transport mode, since WANOP provides equivalent flow control to EDT and adds the benefits described in the previous paragraph.
+Non-WANOP sessions will use EDT whenever possible.
 By using TCP flow control and congestion control, WANOP ensures the equivalent interactivity to EDT at high latency and moderate packet loss.